matze/wastebin/README.md

   in-memory database is used.
 * `WASTEBIN_ADDRESS_PORT` string that determines which address and port to bind
   a.
 If not set, it binds by default to `0.0.0.0:8088`.
+* `WASTEBIN_CACHE_SIZE` number of rendered syntax highlight items to cache.
+  Defaults to 128 and can be disabled by setting to 0.

 Additionally you can use the `RUST_LOG` environment variable to influence logging.
 Besides the typical `trace`, `debug`, `info` etc. keys, you can also